Skip to content

 User-Side Library

-User programs include the user syscall library via the user library orchestrator:
+User programs include the user syscall library via the user library orchestrator.
+Additional optional libraries (FNP networking, fixed-point math) are available via feature flags:

 #define USER_SYSCALL